Dunston, Tyne and Wear: Sports

-Dunston has one sports team which is association football club called Dunston UTS who currently play in the Northern Premier League Division One North West.
+Dunston has an association football club called Dunston UTS F.C.; it plays in the Northern Premier League Division One North West.

 Notable people

-Footballers Paul Gascoigne and Ray Hudson, and the lead singer of AC/DC Brian Johnson, all spent their formative years in Dunston.
-Champion rower and boat-builder Harry Clasper was born in Dunston, and Victoria Hopper, the celebrated Canadian-born British stage and film actress and singer, was raised in Dunston.
+Footballers Paul Gascoigne and Ray Hudson, and the lead singer of AC/DC Brian Johnson, all grew up in Dunston.
+Champion rower and boat-builder Harry Clasper was born in Dunston, and Victoria Hopper, the Canadian-born British stage and film actress and singer, grew up in Dunston.